postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ## Creating a monitor

-You can create a Postman monitor using a number of flows both in and outside of Postman:
+You can create a collection-based monitor using a number of flows both in and outside of Postman:

 ### Creating a monitor from Overview